Recipes for Homemade Sports Drinks

 I have written many times in the past about Homemade Sports Drinks.
 I frequently receive requests for these recipes, here are a couple of quick and easy recipes.
 Over the course of a year, you can save hundreds of dollars on sports drinks. (an average bottle of 16oz Gatorade can be almost $1.00 each.)

 Sports drinks like Gatorade ™ can be very useful for longer runs and races.
-Unfortunately, they are also very expensive and full of High Fructose Corn Syrup.
+Unfortunately, they are also very expensive and full of High Fructose Corn Syrup (Gatorade no longer contains HFCS as I learned in my recent trip to the Gatorade HQ).
 I’ve found a couple of ways of making sports drinks that are effective and cheap.
 The ideas for the recipe, like most good running ideas, first came to me from The Dead Runners’ Society.

-Gatorade ™ has worked hard to come up with what they feel is a good balance of carbohydrates and electrolytes for extended physical activity.
+Gatorade ™ has worked hard to come up with what they feel is a good balance of carbohydrates and electrolytes for extended physical activity – it is actually the most researched sports drink on the market.
 Most researchers agree that the optimal concentration of carbohydrates in a sports drink is about 6%.
 This concentration actually allows the water to be absorbed more quickly in the body than plain water alone.

 Gatorade has a formulation that gives the following for an 8oz serving: